kyma-project/kyma/resources/function-controller/README.md

                  --set config.dockerRegistry="${FN_REPOSITORY}" \
                  --tls
     ```
-## Running the first function
+## Run the first function

-Currently there is no UI support for the new function-controller.
+Currently, there is no UI support for the new Function Controller.
+To use it, follow these steps:
+1. Execute steps 4-6 from [these](https://github.com/kyma-project/kyma/blob/master/components/function-controller/README.md#installation) instructions.
+2. Run your first function using [these](https://github.com/kyma-project/kyma/blob/master/components/function-controller/README.md#create-a-sample-hello-world-function) steps.
 Run your first function as mentioned [here](../../components/function-controller/README.md#create-a-sample-hello-world-function)